 Full-time Status of Co-op Students.
-A co-op student, during a work semester, is identified as both co-op and full time by the university if he or she was full time during a "cooperative education" course.
+A co-op student, during a work semester, is identified as both co-op and full time by the university.
+In order to qualify, the student must have prescribed hours and GPA requirements.

 Rights and Privileges of Co-op Students.
-During their work semesters, coop students have the rights, privileges, and protections-with regard to university matters-accorded to full-time students, except financial aid assistance.
-They maintain catalog continuity and have student access to university facilities and events.
+During their work semesters, coop students have the rights, privileges, and protections-with regard to university matters-accorded to full-time students, except financial aid.
+They maintain catalog continuity and have student access to university facilities and

 Financial Aid for Co-op Students.
 Co-op students are not identified to lenders (including ASU) as being in loan repayment status.
 They have an "in school" full-time enrollment status.
-Co-op students do not receive any financial aid disbursement during their co-op semesters nor are such awards transferred to another semester.
+Co-op students do not receive any financial aid disbursement during their co-op semesters, nor are such awards transferred to another semester.
 The student is responsible for notifying Student Financial Assistance as soon as plans for a co-op term are made but no later than 10 days before the co-op term begins.
 The department or school is responsible for notifying Student Financial Assistance of students approved for co-op terms.

 Traveling Scholar Program.
+The

-The Traveling Scholar Program is a cooperative program between the three state universities designed to enable students to take advantage of programs or special resources that are not available at their own institutions.
-Any undergraduate student with a GPA of at least 2.50 or graduate student with a GPA of at least 3.00 enrolled full-time at Arizona State University, Northern Arizona University, or University of Arizona may be designated a Traveling Scholar by prior mutual agreement of the appropriate academic authorities at both the sponsoring and hosting institutions.
-Contact the Records Information Section for additional information and the application form.
+Traveling Scholar Program is a cooperative program between the state universities designed to enable students to take advantage of programs or special resources that are not available at their own institutions.
+Any undergraduate student with a GPA of at least 2.50 or graduate student with a GPA of at least 3.00 enrolled full-time at ASU, Northern Arizona University, or University of Arizona may be designated a Traveling Scholar by prior mutual agreement of the appropriate academic authorities at both the sponsoring and hosting institutions.
+Contact the Records Information Section for more information and the application form.